How are Secured and Unsecured Debt Different?

-When you a buy a house, it’s the same thing.
-The loan (mortgage) is secured by the house itself.
-If you can’t pay your mortgage, the bank will repossess on your house and sell it.
+When you buy a house, it’s the same thing.
+The house is securing the loan (mortgage) itself.
+If you can’t pay your mortgage, the bank will repossess your house and sell it.
 This is also called a foreclosure.

 What it means for you

-It’s usually easier to get approved for secured credit than for unsecured.
+It’s usually easier to get approval for secured debt versus unsecured debt.
 This is because the risk to the lender is lower.
 Since they have collateral, they are less likely to lose a lot of money if you default on your payments.

 For the same reason, interest rates tend to be lower on secured debt.

 Now that you understand secured debt, you can probably guess what unsecured debt is.
-It’s credit that isn’t backed by an asset.
+It’s credit not having an asset backing it up.